karanse/just-eat/README.md

 ## Potential Improvements
-- Code organized can be improved maintainability and readability.
+- Code organization can be improved maintainability and readability.
 - Implement basic error handling to provide informative error messages to users when something goes wrong.
 - Improve the UI with better styling and additional features to improve usability.
-- Improving accessibility features to ensure that the application is accessible to users with disabilities by adding alt attributes to images, using semantic HTML elements, and testing with screen readers.
+- Improve accessibility features to ensure that the application is accessible to users with disabilities by adding alt attributes to images, using semantic HTML elements, and testing with screen readers.
 Check for color contrast and keyboard navigation.
 - Implement basic tests for the  application using Rails' built-in testing framework (e.g., MiniTest or RSpec) by beginning with simple unit tests for your models and controllers to verify basic functionality.
 - Develop a Show Page to display additional data for each restaurant, which can be linked via restaurant card or markers on the map.